Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > - Are all clades well-supported?
 How about their ages?
 > - Look at the 95% HPD interval for the age of the apes (_Hylobates, Pongo, Gorilla, Pan_ and _Homo sapiens_).
 Does the estimated age agree with your prior knowledge?
 > - What about the divergence time between old-world and new-world monkeys? (_Saimiri sciureus_ is the only new-world monkey in this dataset).
-> - One of the CCD0 summary method advantages is that it can explore topologies, not sampled during the MCMC, given a representative enough chain.
+> - One of the CCD0 summary method advantages is that it can evaluate tree topologies that were not sampled during the MCMC.
+In which scenario MCC and CCD0 trees would be (almost) the same?
 Does it then make sense that our dataset MCC and CCD0 summary tree topologies and clade posterior supports are practically identical?

 ### Visualising tree posteriors (optional)